clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 Images
 ******

-We need to add `launcher.py` to our docker image to include the Intel® Deep Learning Stack, and put the benchmarks repo in the right location.
+We need to add `launcher.py` to our docker image to include the Intel® Deep Learning Stack and put the benchmarks repo in the correct location.
 From the docker image, run the following:

 .. code-block:: bash